Octarines/FoundryHourglass/README.md

 Multiple hourglasses can be opened by a GM at one time, should you wish to track multiple events simultaneously.

 ## Manual "on click" control
-Timers can be set to "manual" control by setting the Duration type to "Manual (user click) in the hourglass options.
+Timers can be set to "manual" control by setting the Duration type to "Manual (user click)" in the hourglass options.

 ![Hourglass Window][7]

 The manual timers feature a forward and backward button that, when clicked, will decrease and increase the remaining increments respectively.
-This could potentially be used by GMs to include manually controlled/incremented event or round tracking within their games.
+This could potentially be used by GMs to include manually controlled/incremented events or round tracking within their games.
+Both forward and back buttons are only visible to users with the GM role.

 ## Presets